As Daylight Dies: Background and recording

 Killswitch Engage’s previous albums saw the group use perfectionist tendencies.
 However, when it came to the recording of As Daylight Dies, Adam Dutkiewicz pushed the band to relax their perfectionist habits.
-Joel Stroetzel stated in a 2018 interview “We weren’t as picky about getting everything as dead-on as last time,” “The End of Heartache was a whole different thing.
-We’d double every guitar, and everything had to be perfectly in tune.
+Joel Stroetzel stated in an interview with Revolver "We weren’t as picky about getting everything as dead-on as last time, "The End of Heartache was a whole different thing.
+We'd double every guitar, and everything had to be perfectly in tune.
 But this time, Adam promoted attitude over perfection — and he promoted it with 40s!
-It was more like, ‘Well, that’s pretty damn close!
-Good enough.’”
+It was more like, Well, that’s pretty damn close!
+Good enough."